Shop Humana Medicare plans from October 15 to December 7.

 Medicare Advantage Disenrollment Period (January 1 – February 14)

-You can use this time period to return to your Original Medicare benefits offered by the federal government.
-You may also enroll in a stand-alone prescription drug plan.
+You can use this time period to leave a Medicare Advantage plan and return to your Original Medicare benefits offered by the federal government.
+You may also enroll in a stand-alone prescription drug plan if you return to Original Medicare.
+However, you cannot switch from 1 prescription drug plan to another prescription drug plan.

 February 15 – October 14